-The service managed safety incidents well.
+The service managed patient safety incidents well.
 Staff recognised incidents and reported them appropriately.
 Managers investigated incidents and shared lessons learned with the whole team and the wider service.
-When things went wrong, staff apologised and gave people who used the service honest information and suitable support.
+When things went wrong, staff apologised and gave people honest information and suitable support.